 A lot of people hate Notes today because it’s an unfamiliar technology supporting niche apps they wish would go away.
 This illustrates why I liked Notes though.
 It can run for years without proper care and maintenance.
 Most IT systems aren’t like that at all.

-In December 2018, IBM pulled the plug, selling Notes and Domino to an Indian firm for $1.8 billion.
+In December 2018, IBM pulled the plug, selling Notes and Domino to an Indian IT firm, HCL, for $1.8 billion.
 The move surprised some people.
 Many may have been surprised because it had been the first time they’d thought of Notes and Domino for years.